OctopusSolutionsEngineering/GitHubCustomAgents/README.md

 This GitHub custom agent generates release notes from a deployment in Octopus Deploy.
 It combines the high-level release notes from Octopus Deploy with the details of the Git commits from GitHub to produce a comprehensive set of release notes in markdown format.

+A sample prompt is

+> Generate the release notes for the latest release of project "My Web App" in the environment "Production" in the space "Web".

 This is the MCP definition:

 ```json